 To plant a fall cilantro crop, sow the seeds 6-8 weeks before the first expected fall frost in your area.
 This will give the plants enough time to develop enough leaves that can be harvested before the cold weather sets in.
 If planting cilantro in the fall, there usually isn't enough time for the plant to develop seed pods before a cold snap kills the plants.

 If you want to grow cilantro in a container, follow the directions listed above.
 Choose a container that is at least 8 inches deep and 16 inches across.
 Make sure there are holes in the bottom of the container for adequate drainage.
 Evenly space 3-4 seeds in the pot, planting them 1/4 inch deep.
 Cover the seeds with loose soil and water them in well.
-When the seedlings are a couple of inches tall, thin plants so they are spaced 6 inches apart.
+When the seedlings are a couple of inches tall, thin plants so they are spaced about 6 inches apart.

 Now that you know about planting cilantro, it's time to think about watering and fertilizing your cilantro plants.